Raku/roast/README.md

 fudge comments.

-The "fudgeall" program may be called to process all the needed fudging for a particular platform:
+The "fudgeall" program may be called to process all the needed fudging for a particular implementation:

-    fudgeall humpty */*.t */*/*.t
+    fudgeall rakudo */*.t */*/*.t

-will use the "fudge" program to translate any fudged files to a new file where the extension is not *.t but instead is *.humpty to indicate the platform dependency.
+will use the "fudge" program to translate any fudged files to a new file where the extension is not *.t but instead is *.rakudo to indicate the implementation dependency.
 It also returns the fudged list of filenames to run, where unfudged tests are just passed through unchanged as *.t.
 Each test comes through as either fudged or not, but never both.
-The test harness then runs the selected test files as it normally would (it shouldn't care whether they are named *.t or *.humpty).
+The test harness then runs the selected test files as it normally would (it shouldn't care whether they are named *.t or *.rakudo).

 In cases where the current working directory makes a difference, the tests assume that the working directory is the root of the test suite, so that the